himek05/himek05/README.md

 # Hi there, I'm @himek05! 👋

 ## About Me
-I'm a 2nd year B.Tech student passionate about data science and web development.
+I'm a 3rd year B.Tech student passionate about data science.
 I love learning new technologies and applying them to solve real-world problems.

-## Interests
-- **Data Science**: Enthusiastic about machine learning, data analysis, and AI.
-- **Web Development**: Enjoy building interactive and responsive websites.
-- **C Programming**: Interested in exploring lower-level programming and system design.

 ## Currently Learning
-- **Python**: Diving deep into Python for data science and automation.
+- **Natural Language Processing**: Diving deep into NLP for data science and automation.
-- **Java Servlets**: Developing web applications using Java servlet technology.

 ## Projects
 - **Library Management System**: A Java servlet application to manage books in a library.
 - **Restro Website**: Creating a website to showcase and sell various food.